teekag/Wearable-LLM-Insight-Generator/README.md

 - **Historical Import**: Batch processing of historical data dumps
 - **Conflict Resolution**: Smart merging of data from multiple sources

+## Data Storage Features

+The system uses Supabase as a robust backend for storing all wearable data, user profiles, and generated insights:

+### Database Schema
+- **User Management**: Secure user authentication with email and OAuth providers
+- **Device Connections**: Store OAuth tokens and device metadata for seamless syncing
+- **Metrics Storage**: Structured storage for daily and intraday wearable metrics
+- **Insight Management**: Store, categorize, and track user engagement with insights
+- **Row-Level Security**: Ensures users can only access their own data
+- **Real-time Subscriptions**: Live updates when new insights are generated

+### Repository Pattern
+- **Base Repository**: Generic CRUD operations for all data entities
+- **Specialized Repositories**: Custom logic for users, wearable metrics, and insights
+- **Service Layer**: Coordinated data operations across multiple repositories
+- **Adapter Pattern**: Seamless integration with existing components

+### Data Synchronization
+- **Batch Processing**: Efficient handling of large historical data imports
+- **Incremental Updates**: Smart syncing of only new or changed data
+- **Conflict Resolution**: Handling data overlaps from multiple sources
+- **Offline Support**: Queue operations when connectivity is limited

+### Security Features
+- **Environment-Based Configuration**: Secure management of API keys and endpoints
+- **Token Refresh**: Automatic handling of expired authentication tokens
+- **Data Encryption**: Secure storage of sensitive user information
+- **Audit Logging**: Track data access and modifications

 ## Time-Series Insight Timeline

 The Time-Series Insight Timeline is a powerful visualization feature that helps users understand their health metrics over time and how insights relate to their data patterns.